The-Chaotic-Neutrals/ShareGPT-Formaxxing/README.md

 4. Select option `3` to start the program

 **Note**: The Linux/Mac script (`Formaxxing.sh`) has a simpler setup process compared to the Windows version.
 For full feature parity, you may need to manually install NumPy 2.0.x and ensure all dependencies are up to date.

+**fastText Installation on Linux/Mac:**
+- The script attempts `pip install fasttext`, which may work on some systems
+- If installation fails, you'll need to compile fastText from source or find a precompiled wheel for your system
+- See the [Troubleshooting](#-troubleshooting) section for detailed fastText installation instructions

 ### Manual Installation